tylibs/typlatform/CONTRIBUTING.md

 ## License

-By contributing to TinyPlatform, you agree that your contributions will be licensed under the [LICENSE](https://github.com/tinybus/tinyplatform/blob/master/LICENSE)
+By contributing to TyPlatform, you agree that your contributions will be licensed under the [LICENSE](https://github.com/tinybus/typlatform/blob/master/LICENSE)

 ## Questions?